 Perfect Strangers is ultimately a study of the human condition, specifically focused on what motivates an individual towards an act of compassion and the ramifications when this ideal is translated into action.
 The longitudinal approach to the narrative accommodates the unpredictability of the outcome.
 Organ donation from a deceased donor is held in high regard and it is easy to put a “pink dot” on one’s driver’s license.
 But altruistic organ donation, situated on the outer edge of the “giving” continuum, can elicit suspicion and hostility.
 Why do we feel threatened by the idea of such an extreme gift of oneself?
 Why do we assume an ulterior motive lies behind this magnanimous act?

-THE FILMMAKER: Jan Krawitz has been independently producing documentary films for 35 years.
+Jan Krawitz has been independently producing documentary films for 40 years.
 Her work has been exhibited at film festivals in the United States and abroad, including Sundance, the New York Film Festival, Visions du Réel, Edinburgh, SilverDocs, London, Sydney, Full Frame, South by Southwest and the Flaherty Film Seminar.
-Her 2004 film, Big Enough, was broadcast on the national PBS series P.O.V. and internationally in eighteen countries.
-Her documentaries, Mirror Mirror, In Harm’s Way, Little People, and Drive-in Blues, were all broadcast on national PBS.
+Her most recent film, Perfect Strangers,” received the Audience Award at the San Luis Obispo International Film Festival and was broadcast on the PBS series “American Reframed.”
+Her previous film, Big Enough, was broadcast on the national PBS series P.O.V. and internationally in eighteen countries.
+Mirror Mirror, In Harm’s Way, Little People, and Drive-in Blues received wide exposure through festivals and television.
 Krawitz’s short film Styx is in the permanent collection of the Museum of Modern Art.
 Little People was nominated for a national Emmy Award and was featured on NPR’s All Things Considered.
-Krawitz has had one-woman retrospectives of her films at venues including the Portland Art Museum, Hood Museum of Art, Rice Media Center, the Austin Film Society, and the Ann Arbor Film Festival.
-In 2011, she was awarded an artist’s residency at Yaddo.
+Krawitz has had one-woman retrospectives of her films at venues including the Portland Art Museum, Hood Museum of Art, Rice Media Center, the Austin Film Society, and the Ann Arbor Film Festival and was awarded an artist’s residency at Yaddo.
 Krawitz is a Professor at Stanford University where she teaches in the M.F.A.
 Program in Documentary Film and Video.